 on_fail: block_merge

-Practical changes that show up in 2026 performance systems include:
+Practical incentive edits that show up in strong teams:

-- Measuring “rework rate” on AI-heavy workflows and treating it as process debt.
+- Track rework on AI-heavy workflows and treat it as process debt that must be paid down.

-- Rewarding deletion: removing unused services, prompts, and brittle automation that inflates cost and risk.
+- Reward deletion: removing dead prompts, unused agents, and brittle automation that adds cost and risk.

-- Promoting the people who improve the system: shared prompt libraries, eval harnesses, and policy templates.
+- Promote people who improve shared infrastructure: prompt registries, eval harnesses, policy templates, and gateways.

-6) The cloud bill problem: inference spend is the new shadow IT
+6) Inference spend is the new shadow IT

-Even if you’re buying a bundled enterprise plan from a vendor, you still have internal costs: retrieval infrastructure, vector databases, observability tooling, and the engineer-hours to keep it working.
-The solution isn’t “centralize everything” or “let teams choose freely.”
-It’s to create a lightweight internal market: a small number of approved model endpoints, clear unit economics, and guardrails that prevent runaway usage.
+Even on bundled enterprise plans, you still pay for the plumbing: retrieval systems, vector stores, observability, and the engineering time to keep it stable.
+The fix isn’t pure centralization or total freedom.
+Build a lightweight internal market: a small set of approved endpoints, clear unit-cost visibility by workflow, and guardrails that stop runaway usage.

-Table 2: AI-native leadership checklist for cost, risk, and velocity (use as a quarterly review)
+Table 2: Quarterly checklist for speed, cost, and risk (use it like an operating review)

 | Area | Metric/Artifact | Target range | Owner |